Given the inheritance pattern of coat color in rats described in ... | Channels for Pearson+

 Textbook Question

-Given the inheritance pattern of coat color in rats described in Problem 17, predict the genotype and phenotype of the parents who produced the following offspring: 9/16 gray: 3/16 yellow: 4/16 albino
+Given the inheritance pattern of coat color in rats described in Problem 17, predict the genotype and phenotype of the parents who produced the following offspring: 3/8 black: 3/8 cream: 2/8 albino

 Verified Solution